 Home Business Wisdom

 If there is one pitfall in starting your own business, it is spending before you earn.
-It is common for people to buy a phone system, a great printer, nice office furniture, etc. This creates a debt load for the company and stress.
+It is common for people to buy a top end computer, a great printer, nice office furniture, etc. This creates a debt load for the company and stress.
 It is better to work with what you have, and buy further items as the profits support the purchase.

 It can be appealing to think that purchases for business use are tax deductible.
 That's great, but that does not mean it's free.
 When you deduct down to zero income, the government does not start sending you money.

 More Money-Saving Tips for Your Home